Xilinx/Vitis-AI/AI-Model-Zoo/Model_Zoo_code/caffe/resnet50.baseline9213_ck/readme.md

   ```
   Modify datalayer of test.prototxt for model quantization:
   a.
 Replace the "Input" data layer of test.prototxt with the "ImageData" data layer.
   b.
-Modify the "ImageData" layer parameters according to the date preprocess information.
+Modify the "ImageData" layer parameters according to the data preprocess information.
   c.
 Provide a "quant.txt" file, including image path and label information with fake value(like 1).
   d.
 Give examples of data layer and "quant.txt":